Britam Holdings: History

-1965-1999
+1965–1999

 The group's operations commenced in Kenya in 1965 with the opening of the first office in Nairobi as a foreign branch of British-American Insurance Company Limited, headquartered in the Bahamas.
 A local company was incorporated on 14 November 1979 as British-American Insurance Company (Kenya) Limited under the Companies Act as a private limited liability company following a government directive that all branches of foreign owned insurance companies must be incorporated locally.
 By this time, the Company had established nine branches across Kenya.
 This local incorporation represented the first step in the localisation of the Company.
 In 1984, local Kenyan investors acquired 33.33 percent of the shareholding in line with government directives.

-2000-2009
+2000–2009

 In 2004, the group incorporated British-American Asset Managers whose core business was the provision of Investment advisory and Fund management services.
 The company offers investment funds, structured as Unit trusts and discretionary Portfolio management, to both institutions and private clients.
 During the same year, the group restructured, creating a non-operating holding company.
 Also in 2004, Britam acquired a strategic equity stake in the Equity Group Holdings Limited.
 Britam made its first equity acquisition in Housing Finance Company of Kenya (the largest mortgage finance provider in East Africa) in 2007.

-2010-To date
+2010–date

 2010 marked Britam's regional expansion commencing with the group's expansion into Uganda with the incorporation of Britam Insurance Company (Uganda) Limited, which commenced business on 24 November 2010, following the issuance of an insurance license by the Uganda Insurance Commission.

 In 2011, the shares of British-American Investments Company were listed on the Nairobi Securities Exchange through an undersubscribed initial public offering.
 This was largely the result of risk-averse foreign investors shunning the IPO because of the Eurozone crisis and a sluggish U.S economy.
 Britam Insurance Company (South Sudan) Limited was incorporated in February 2012 and is licensed to underwrite all classes of life and non-life insurance.
 In Rwanda, Britam Insurance Company (Rwanda) Limited, was incorporated and licensed in 2013 by the National Bank of Rwanda.